scopplestone/piclas-testing/docs/documentation/userguide/features-and-models/BC-particle-solver.md

     Part-BoundaryB-SurfModEnergyDistribution = Chung-Everhart-cosine

-It should be noted that the impact energy is reduced by the work function before the energy distribution.
+It should be noted that per default the impact energy is reduced by the work function before the energy distribution.
 An example of the model usage is given in the regression test: `piclas/regressioncheck/NIG_DSMC/BC_SEE_PowerFit/`.
 Fit coefficients can be found for example in {cite}`Goebel2008`.

 #### Model 5